lingjzhu/lingjzhu.github.io/index.md

 - **Computational social sciences:** text as data, entertainment computing, game studies, computational sociolinguistics

 ## For students
-If you are a UBC undergraduate or MDS-CL student and interested in working with me, please fill in this [Google Form](https://forms.gle/z7bm9HSBFABRXu4L7).
-I will reach out to you if our research interests are closely aligned.
+<s>If you are a UBC undergraduate or MDS-CL student and interested in working with me, please fill in this [Google Form](https://forms.gle/z7bm9HSBFABRXu4L7).
+I will reach out to you if our research interests are closely aligned.</s> Sorry I am at capacity right now!